A woman relaxes wearing loose, baggy clothes

 Does what you wear post-hysterectomy matter?

 When I was gearing up for my hysterectomy, I didn't really consider what to wear afterward.
-I thought it would be comparable to the lap I had had more than a decade and a half earlier for endo.
+I thought it would be comparable to the laparoscopy I had had more than a decade and a half earlier for endo.

-Other than a couple of days immediately after in pajamas, I went back to business as usual with my wardrobe--which tends to be blue jeans (not skin tight but definitely fairly form-fitting).
+Other than a couple of days immediately after in pajamas, I went back to business as usual with my wardrobe—which tends to be blue jeans (not skin-tight but definitely fairly form-fitting).

 I was wrong.
-I hope to impart a little wisdom about what worked for me in the hopes it will help someone else.
+I hope to impart a little wisdom about what worked for me in the hopes that it will help someone else.

 Not all hysterectomies are the same

-If someone is having a vaginal hysterectomy, where the uterus and cervix are removed through the vagina, then the impacts on the body will be far different than a hysterectomy performed via an abdominal incision.
-Some people get something called a "keyhole" surgery, where the incision is (as the name suggests) no larger than a keyhole.
+If someone is having a vaginal hysterectomy, where the uterus and cervix are removed through the vagina, then the impacts on the body will be far different than those of a hysterectomy performed via an abdominal incision.
+Some people get something called "keyhole" surgery, where the incision is (as the name suggests) no larger than a keyhole.

-The incision was still smaller than a full laparotomy but still took up several inches just above my bikini line, similar to what those getting C-sections may get.
+The incision was still smaller than a full laparotomy but still took up several inches just above my bikini line, similar to what those getting C-sections may experience.
 This was the safer alternative for my situation and cut down on risks.

-Basically, not only was I stuck in pajamas for a full week after the surgery, it took me close to a full three months to return to wearing jeans, or basically any zippered pants.
+Basically, not only was I stuck in pajamas for a full week after the surgery, but it took me close to a full three months to return to wearing jeans, or basically any zippered pants.
 I experienced swelling, or keloiding, around the stitching that needed time to settle down.

 Sometimes, if I was staying home, I wore long, loose skirts made of a velvety material.
 This helped my skin and its scars heal faster.

 And I found that helped me a lot.
-Now, nearly two years later, I still often opt to wear yoga pants with leg warmers in the cooler months and I usually find them more comfortable than jeans.
+Now, nearly two years later, I still often opt to wear yoga pants with leg warmers in the cooler months, and I usually find them more comfortable than jeans.

 What are your favorite wardrobe options post-op and why?
 Please feel free to share in the comments below.